Purcell Trench manufacturing company

 Natural resource managers don’t want to be law enforcement officers or business executives.
 They have college degrees in disciplines like range management, ecology, biology, forestry, soil science.
 Most of them aspire to a career of applying sound, science based conservation to a chunk of public landscape.
 Bean-counting, DC desk jockeys hatch half-baked ideas about resource agencies needing to function like businesses, partnerships, treating people like customers instead of citizens, intensive management and reinventing government constantly.

 During a progressive century before 1980, citizens banded together and improved their lot.
 Communities developed municipal fire and police departments, water districts, and parks.
 Federal land management agencies were established.
 Trails, picnic areas and campgrounds were an excuse to put men to work who needed work.
-Americans believed in fresh air, and thought exposure to nature and God’s creations was good for character development.
+Americans believed in fresh air and thought exposure to nature and God’s creations was good for character development.
 Small rural towns were happy to have forest and park visitors spend time and money in their communities.
 Land managers were pleased to have some developments to facilitate management.
 A campground, for instance, might be constructed between a river and a road, vastly reducing wildfire potential.

 We didn’t get public libraries, schools, highways, police and fire departments or parks by funding them with fees, we paid for them with taxes and the nation is better for it.
 If you are concerned about taxes, tell your elected representatives you want to stop subsidizing the private sector.
 Federal subsidies weaken and stifle the private sector.
 Government today has it backward.
 Politicians try to convince us government should slash public services and spend our tax dollars supporting private business (economic development).
 Politicians feed us this slop because politics is about money, and the money comes from corporations and wealthy individuals demanding subsidies and tax breaks from government.